Minimum Requirements for Satisfactory Completion of the Foundation Programme

 - A satisfactory End-of-placement Report by the Clinical Supervisor and a satisfactory End of Placement review form by the Educational Supervisor for each placement on e-portfolio.

-- A satisfactorily mapped Curriculum on the e-portfolio.
+- A satisfactorily mapped Curriculum on the e-portfolio for each training year and certified ‘Fully met’ by the Educational Supervisor.
 Trainees should be able to demonstrate how they satisfied each item of the Curriculum with relevant activities during foundation training such as Supervised Learning Events, Assessments, Lectures attended, Conferences, Courses, and E-learning modules.
 (A useful tool to help in mapping the Curriculum may be found on the FP Malta website www.fpdoctors.info).

-- Evidence that the foundation doctor can carry out the procedures listed below:
+- Evidence that the foundation doctor can safely perform the procedures listed below: